JerryMacedoCastro/JerryMacedoCastro/README.md

  🔧 I'm current working as a systems analyst, focused on software development.
  👨‍💻 I'm continuous learning about React and React Native using JavaScript and Typescript.
- 😉 I'm not an expertbut I'm comfortable talking in english.
+ 😉 I'm not an expert but I'm comfortable talking in english.

 ### Somethings I already work with